Gerald Gladstone: Life

-The relationship between Gerald Gladstone and Buckminster Fuller's shared interests provided a solid foundation for their strong friendship.
-The mid-1960s were a period of intense creativity and innovation in the arts and sciences, and cities like Toronto, New York, Chicago, Los Angeles, and Montreal, were vibrant hubs of activity.
-Their friendship was influential; Fuller's principles of "doing more with less" and "design science revolution" would have resonated with Gladstone.
-Fuller's futurist thinking and focus on the intersection of art and science resonated with Gladstone's own explorations of astrophysics and universal structures in his work.
-This connection between Gladstone and Fuller further underscores the interconnectedness of the arts and sciences and the important role of interdisciplinary friendships in fostering innovation and creativity.

-In 1959, Gladstone received his first Canada Council of the Arts grant and relocated to London, England.
+In 1959, he received his first Canada Council of the Arts grant and relocated to London, England.
 He studied at the Royal College of Art where he met and befriended the British sculptor Henry Moore.
 Under Moore's influence, Gladstone began a long period of experimentation with figurative work.

-In 1967, Gladstone received three commissions for Montreal's Expo 67.
+In 1967, Gladstone received three commissions for Montreal's Expo 67, but several years later he was struggling to find work.
 There was an exhibition of his mid- to late-career plastic cube sculptures and his Downtown Nudes Series - a collection of oils on canvas - at the opening exhibition of Toronto's St. Lawrence Centre for the Arts, and in 1973 he produced the Electric Figure Series, another collection of oils on canvas.
-Among his later-career commissions were the Three Graces, a fountain and bronze sculpture for the Ontario government buildings, Female Landscape, a fountain and bronze sculpture at Montreal's Place Ville Marie, Optical Galaxy Sculpture, a fountain and sculpture in Belconnen, Australia, and in 1978 a fountain and precast concrete sculpture for the Martin Luther King, Jr. Memorial in a Civic Center plaza in Compton, California.
+Among his late-career commissions were the Three Graces, a fountain and bronze sculpture for the Ontario government buildings, Female Landscape, a fountain and bronze sculpture at Montreal's Place Ville Marie, Optical Galaxy Sculpture, a fountain and sculpture in Belconnen, Australia, and in 1978 a fountain and precast concrete sculpture for a Martin Luther King Jr. memorial in a Civic Center plaza in Compton, California.
 The sculptures in the entrance of La Ronde in Montréal Québec Canada are made by Gladstone.
 Other works include: